mguillau/debian-db-share/README.md

 # debian-db-share

-Simple scripts to export and import administrative datasets as .db files for easy distribution of credentials centralized in a primary host to several secondary hosts.
+Simple scripts to export and import administrative databases as .db files for easy distribution of credentials centralized in a primary host to several secondary hosts.

 ## Description

-In a situation where you have a small number of hosts that are meant to be used by a small number of users, resorting to OpenLDAP for user database sharing is an overkill and adds maintenance work for hobby sysadmins.
+In a situation where you have a small number of hosts that are meant to be used by a small number of users and where you want users to have the same password, UID and GID on all hosts, resorting to OpenLDAP for user database sharing is an overkill and adds maintenance work for hobby sysadmins.

-The two scripts in this repository provide a simple alternative to centralize (a part of) the administrative databases (currenty `passwd`, `shadow` and `group`) on a primary host, which are then fetched by secondary hosts.
-This enables the users of the primary host to also gain access to the secondary hosts with the same passwords and other user information.
+The two scripts in this repository provide a simple alternative for a centralized setup.
+It exports (a part of) the administrative databases (currenty `passwd`, `shadow` and `group`) of a primary host, which are then fetched by secondary hosts.
+This enables the users of the primary host to also gain access to the secondary hosts with the same passwords, UID, GID and other user information.

 The high-level setup is the following:
 - User and group data is centralized on a primary host, where users have to do all their info and